sizeofvoid/libopeninput/doc/user/test-suite.rst

 ``meson test -C builddir`` (or ``ninja test``).
 The ``libinput-test-suite`` is part of that test set by default.

-The upstream CI runs all these tests but not the ``libinput-test-suite``.
-This CI is run for every merge request.
+The upstream CI runs all these tests and is run for every merge request.

 .. _test-job-control: